polyswarmer/documentation/_i18n/en/_docs/Level-2-clamav-to-multi.md

 ## Multiple Analysis Backends

 We will extend our Microengine to utilize multiple analysis backends, which means we need to have some way to get the result of both backends(YARA and ClamAV) and distill that into our verdict.
-Let's create a microengine which initializes multiple scanners for use:
+Let's create a Microengine which initializes multiple scanners for use:

 ```py
 BACKENDS = [ClamavScanner, YaraScanner]